MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     =#

 Records can be nested.
-The following listing includes, for each department, employee names and their salary.
+The following listing includes, for each department, employees' name and salary.

     chicago[
         It.department >>